 All ARIC study participants signed an informed consent at baseline, updated at each reexamination, or subsequently through specific instructions provided by the participant to ARIC that modify or revoke their informed consent.
 All ARIC participants and their LARs must also be reconsented to the ARIC study as a whole (Surveillance protocol) under the new sIRB (summer 2022) prior to completing a clinic visit or follow-up call.
 Many participants will have been reconsented on follow-up calls prior to visit 10.
 Information on reconsent to the ARIC Surveillance protocol is located in MOP 42 sIRB Reconsent.
 The mechanism by which ARIC monitors and implements the instructions from study participants for use of their data (or future contacts) is the ICT form. sIRB reconsent is also tracked in the ICT form.
-The ARIC/NCS examination provides the opportunity to update the ARIC informed consent to current standards of ethical conduct of research, and to tailor the informed consent materials to the study participant's willingness and ability to provide an informed consent.
+The ARIC/NCS examination provides the opportunity to update the ARIC informed consent to current standards of ethical conduct of research, and to tailor the informed consent.
 Until a cohort member has signed a new informed consent form, his/her informed consent of reference is the most recent informed consent provided to ARIC from the previous ARIC/ARIC_NCS exam visits, the ARIC Brain MRI Study, or the ARIC SPECT/PYP Cardiac Imaging.

 Cognitive deficits may affect the ability to provide informed consent and accurately respond to interviews and questionnaires.
 Given the age of the ARIC cohort and the increasing risk of cognitive impairment formal procedures are implemented to identify participants: (1) considered vulnerable due to diminished capacity, in particular reduced decision-making capacity to provide informed consent, and (2) with cognitive impairment sufficient to call into question their ability to provide accurate self-report.
 Those deemed to have diminished capacity to provide informed consent require consent from a LAR to participate in the ARIC study, as well as assent by the study participant.
 In addition, access to a knowledgeable informant who can assist with interviews and questionnaires is requested for participants whose self-report may be suspect.
 Staff should encourage the participant him/herself to respond to the questionnaire items unless the participant is unable to do so.
-Note, proxy consent on behalf of the participant is not allowed under the new sIRB.
-Only the LAR may provide consent on behalf of the participant.
+Note, proxy consent on behalf of the participant.